joshb/joshb.github.io/articles/simple_line_drawing/index.md

 }
 ```

-The first thing that this function does is make sure that the <strong>x</strong> and <strong>y</strong> values make sense.
-If either one is outside the boundaries of the framebuffer, the function simply returns. <strong>m_FrameBuffer</strong> is basically an array of <strong>m_Width</strong> x <strong>m_Height</strong> pixels, with each pixel being stored left-to-right and then top-to-bottom.
-The array index to the pixel that needs to be set then is simply <strong>y</strong> multiplied by the width of the framebuffer, plus <strong>x</strong>.
+The first thing that this function does is make sure that the **x** and **y** values make sense.
+If either one is outside the boundaries of the framebuffer, the function simply returns. **m_FrameBuffer** is basically an array of **m_Width** x **m_Height** pixels, with each pixel being stored left-to-right and then top-to-bottom.
+The array index to the pixel that needs to be set then is simply **y** multiplied by the width of the framebuffer, plus **x**.
 The color given is converted to an integer that's stored in the framebuffer.

 To help visualize this, refer to the table below, which represents a framebuffer that's 8 pixels wide by 8 pixels high: